Tormato

-Tormato is the ninth studio album by English progressive rock band Yes.
-It was released on 22 September 1978 on Atlantic Records, and is their last album with singer Jon Anderson and keyboardist Rick Wakeman before their departure from the group in 1980.
-After touring their previous album Going for the One (1977), the band entered rehearsals in London to record a follow-up.
-The album was affected by various problems, such as internal disputes over the direction of the music and artwork, and the departure of engineer Eddy Offord early into the sessions, resulting in the group producing the album themselves.
+Tormato is the ninth studio album by the English progressive rock band Yes, released on 22 September 1978 by Atlantic Records.
+It marks the band's final studio release to feature lead vocalist Jon Anderson until 90125 (1983) and keyboardist Rick Wakeman until Union (1991).
+Following the tour for their previous album, Going for the One (1977), the band members reconvened in London to write and record a follow-up.
+The production was heavily impacted by a series of internal obstacles, including creative disputes regarding musical direction, the sudden departure of engineer and producer Eddy Offord early in the tracking process, and a decision by the band to self-produce the final mixes.